CuriousOne23/WhenMathPrays/thought_manifold/thought_manifold_req/03_core_conceptual_requirements.md

 - Fixed-time-step, deterministic state machine functioning as the **entropy-reduction engine**.
 - Responsible for all updates to ThoughtPoints, Object Basins (OBs), Relational Basins (RBs), energy, and unified entropy.
 - Guarantees reproducibility: identical initial conditions and inputs produce identical trajectories.
-- All core dynamics, state evolution, and thought mechanics occur exclusively within the TS, independent of any interpretive projection.
+- All core dynamics, state evolution, and thought mechanics occur exclusively within the TS.

 ### 2.2 The Relational Manifold (Interpretive Layer)
 - Serves as the optional **geometry of entropy** — a continuous geometric projection of the discrete TS state.